 INC/CONT selects between incremental and continuous jogging.
 Pressing the key will toggle between these two modes.
 The LED is lit when INC is selected.
-When set to INC jog and a jog button is pressed, the axis will move the current jog increment distance and stop.
-The jog button must be released and then pressed again before any further axis movement can occur.
-The LED is not lit when set to CONT.
 If CONT jog is selected and an axis jog button is pressed, the axis will move continuously until the button is released.